NoushinN/stem-ed/README.md

 **(vi)** collecting and analyzing data,
 **(vii)** reflecting, evaluating, and iterating.

-Some of the lessons I have curated and developed for statistical data analysis can be found [here](https://github.com/NoushinN/STEM_Education/tree/master/Data%20Analysis%20Lessons).
+Some of the lessons I have curated and organized for statistical data analysis can be found [here](https://github.com/NoushinN/STEM_Education/tree/master/Data%20Analysis%20Lessons).
 Some of the literature that have inspired this philosophy can be found [here](https://github.com/NoushinN/STEM_Teaching_Learning_Research/tree/master/Teaching%20Literature).